 - (2) Flap Panels cut to 9.25″ x 7″ and folded in half.

 Step 2: Quilt Your Journal Cover

 Please note that there is no quilted backing on this project.
-We will add the lining or ‘backing’ at a later step so you should have just your piece of batting and a pile of your favorite fabric pieces in a mixture of squares and strips for this step.
+We will add the lining or ‘backing’ at a later step, so just have your piece of batting and a pile of your favorite fabric pieces in a mixture of squares and strips for this step.

-But what I have done (as usual) is use this project to use up some fabric scraps!
+But what I have done (as usual) is utilize this project to use up some fabric scraps!

 I start by placing one piece of fabric on the right side of the batting (this will be the front cover of your journal) and quilting it down.